A Statement about Buddhist Practice and Sangha in Troubling Political Times

 A Note about Allergies:

 Please feel free to let us know if you have sensitivities to incense; we are happy to forgo the use of incense while you are present.
-However, you should also know that one of our beloved sangha members is a small, friendly dog (Sukha, see picture to the left).
+However, you should also know that one of our beloved sangha members is a small, friendly dog (Sukha, see picture above).